kandekore/Click-And-Collect-for-WooCommerce/README.md

 ## Admin Dashboard Widget: Future Collection Orders

-The Pro Click and Collect for WooCommerce plugin adds a custom dashboard widget called "Future Collection Orders."
+The Click and Collect for WooCommerce plugin adds a custom dashboard widget called "Future Collection Orders."
 This widget displays upcoming collection orders based on the defined collection date and time.
 Admins can easily keep track of upcoming orders and ensure smooth order fulfillment.

 ## Hooks and Actions